 Respiratory Adverse Reactions in Pediatric Patients

-SUPRANE (desflurane) is not recommended for induction of general anesthesia via mask in children due to a high incidence of moderate to severe respiratory adverse reactions, including laryngospasm, coughing, breathholding, and secretion seen in clinical studies [see Clinical Studies].
+SUPRANE (desflurane, USP) is not approved for maintenance of anesthesia in nonintubated children due to an increased incidence of respiratory adverse reactions, including coughing, laryngospasm and secretions [see Clinical Studies].

 Interactions with Desiccated Carbon Dioxide Absorbents

 Desflurane, like some other inhalation anesthetics, can react with desiccated carbon dioxide (CO2) absorbents to produce carbon monoxide that may result in elevated levels of carboxyhemoglobin in some patients.
 Case reports suggest that barium hydroxide lime and soda lime become desiccated when fresh gases are passed through the CO2 canister at high flow rates over many hours or days.
 When a clinician suspects that CO2 absorbent may be desiccated, it should be replaced before the administration of SUPRANE (desflurane, USP).